oneaiguru/panewiki/final/full/Mock Data Template.md

 ## Rendering Contract

-- The renderer (see ADR-008) receives `{ id, title, content, links }` for each node.
+- The renderer (see ADR-008 + `docs/RenderingSpec.md`) receives `{ id, title, content, links }` for each node.
-- Links become blue/underlined buttons that call `onClickLink(targetId)`.
+- The `links` array is the source of truth for navigation/Related lists.
+Inline markdown links are informational text only.
-- All markdown content stays in the compact summary format, so the renderer only needs the limited subset defined in `docs/MarkdownConventions.md`.
+- All markdown content stays in the compact summary format defined in `docs/AuthoringConventions.md`.

 Use this template/process whenever new documents are added: update `final/summaries/`, rerun the generator, and commit the refreshed `docsData.js`.